 Seldom found, this German-made Traub "bench precision" lathe is unusual in having a twin-bar bed instead of the more usual flat-topped, bevelled-edge type seen on this class of machine.
 While twin-bar bed lathes are generally considered inferior - and a maker's way of obtaining "reasonable accuracy at a reasonable cost" - it is still possible to produce an exceptionally accurate lathe using this arrangement; examples that come to mind include the ingenious multi-function English Scope, the French Codima and the modern German Wabeco range.
 The Swiss-made Lesto (also listed as the Scinta, Cintra and Blasi) was similar, though it could be argued that this machine does not fall into the same, higher-precision class.Some high-resolution pictures - may take time to open

-Famous for their production lathes of their high-class "Swiss Auto" type production lathes and accessories, little is known of Traub's other models and, should any reader be able to provide further information, the writer would be interested to hear from you.
+Famous for their their well-known, high-class "Swiss Auto" type production lathes and accessories, little is known of Traub's other models and, should any reader be able to provide further information, the writer would be interested to hear from you.